ALL SAINTS AND ST CHRISTOPHER'S, BOUGHTON ALUPH

 The parish of Boughton Aluph & Eastwell was originally blessed with three churches: St Mary's, Eastwell, sadly collapsed in 1951 after suffering vibration from military equipment in Eastwell Park during WWII and it was abandoned until it was taken over by Friends of Friendless Churches.
 It is in a beautiful location by Eastwell Lake and is accessible from Lenacre Street.

 All Saints, Boughton Aluph, is a 13th century pilgrims church, on the Pilgrims Way and some distance from the centre of the village.
 Over the last 20 years it has been extensively renovated, thanks to the hard work of the restoration committee and with funds from many different sources but chiefly English Heritage.
 The beautiful South Transept window is a 21st century work of art and replaces the one damaged by a bomb and blocked up for many years.
 It was paid for with money raised by the Stour Music Festival Appeal Fund, in memory of Alfred Deller.
 The south porch and the pilgrims´ kitchen have also been opened up and restored to provide disabled access.
 All the windows have been cleaned and restored in 2009 and several contain mediaeval glass.
 Lack of heating means it is the "summer church"and from May to October there are regular Sunday services, weddings and events of many different kinds.
 A highlight of every year is the Stour Music Festival at the end of June.
 All Saints is usually open every weekend during the summer.
+Visitors to the church may use an information carry board (available here and in the church) as they look around.

 St Christopher´s, Boughton Lees, is the "winter church".
 Originally a mediaeval hall house, then a barn, then the village school, it was adopted as a Chapel of Ease in the 1950s and is used for weekly services from October to May.